Skip to Content

 Instructions

-1. Cook the 2 cups of apple cider over medium-low heat until it's reduced to 1/2 cup.
+• Cook 16 oz apple cider over medium-low heat until it's reduced to 1/2 cup.
 Divide the reduced cider in half and set it aside to cool.

 Make the Cookie Dough

-1. Preheat oven to 350°F. Line 2 half sheet pans with parchment paper or a silicone baking mat.
-Sift together the flour, cinnamon, ginger, baking soda and salt, set aside
+• Preheat oven to 350 °F. Line 2 half sheet pans with parchment paper or a silicone baking mat.
+Sift together 7 ½ oz all purpose flour, 1 teaspoon baking soda, 1 teaspoon cinnamon, ½ teaspoon ground ginger and ½ teaspoon table salt, set aside

-2. In the bowl of a stand mixer or in a large mixing bowl, cream the butter with the granulated and brown sugar on medium speed for about 2-3 minutes.
+• In the bowl of a stand mixer or in a large mixing bowl, cream 8 oz unsalted butter with 8 oz granulated sugar and 4 oz light brown sugar on medium speed for about 2-3 minutes.
 Scrape the bowl and the beater.

-3. Add the eggs, 1/4 cup of the reduced apple cider and vanilla.
+• Add 2 large eggs, 1/4 cup of the reduced apple cider and 1 teaspoon vanilla extract.
 Mix until combined, scrape the bowl.
 With the mixer running on low speed, add the flour mixture.
-Add the oats all at once and mix until almost combined.
-Add the apples and mix briefly to combine.
+Add 10 oz old-fashioned rolled oats all at once and mix until almost combined.
+Add 1 large apple (¼" dice) and mix briefly to combine.
 You can finish mixing the dough off the mixer to avoid breaking up the apple cubes.

-5. Bake the cookies until golden brown around the edges and the center is set, about 8 minutes.
-While the cookies are baking, mix the confectioner's sugar with the other 1/4 cup of reduced apple cider.
+• Bake the cookies until golden brown around the edges and the center is set, about 8 minutes.
+While the cookies are baking, mix 2 oz confectioner sugar with the other 1/4 cup of reduced apple cider.
 The glaze should be the texture of pancake batter.
 Use a little water or sugar to adjust the glaze to the proper consistency.

 Notes